mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

 ### 15 September
 - Arabic GPT-2 can generate text, but finetuning in SimpleTransformers ran into a weird bug.
 I tried an older release of SimpleTransformers which introduced new issues, until I found a GitHub issue matching my problem.
 The next issue was CUDA/GPU running out of space.
-Had to reduce training batch size and cut some other corners.
+Every time the GPU gets messed up, have to hit factory reset on everything.
+Had to reduce training batch size and cut some other corners to fit.

 ### 14 September
 - Tried flowers/AutoKeras code on Kaggle notebook.
 There's the same RAM limit of about 4000 192x192px images.
 I could see if there's a better way to process the images in batches, or lose a layer of abstraction and use Keras-Tuner (supports TPU, which AutoKeras can't).